Russia 'determined to fight terror' after assassination

 'Several shots'

-On Monday night, a Turkish police officer fired several shots at Karlov shouting "Allahu akbar (God is greatest).
+On Monday night, Altintas, a Turkish police officer, fired several shots at Karlov shouting "Allahu akbar (God is greatest).
 Do not forget Aleppo!
 Do not forget Syria!
 Do not forget Aleppo!
 Do not forget Syria!"

-Six people have been taken in for questioning in relation to the shooting, including five members of the gunman's family and one flatmate, according to Turkish state news agency Anadolu.
+Seven people have been taken in for questioning in relation to the shooting, including the shooter's parents, sister, uncle and two more relatives.
+His flatmate, a police officer, was also arrested, according to Turkish state news agency Anadolu.

+Altintas' uncle was released under "judicial control," or bail-like conditions, Anadolu quoted security sources as saying.

+According to Anadolu, his uncle was a former senior executive at a private school connected to cleric Fethullah Gulen, whose movement Turkey considered a terrorist group.
+The school was shut down following the failed coup in July.

 The assassination came at a time of thawing relations between Russia and Turkey and at a pivotal moment in Syria where Russia has been instrumental in President Bashar al-Assad's push to retake rebel-held areas.